mroviranavarro/LOV3D_multi/README.md

 If you use this software please cite it as:

-- (Rovira-Navarro, M., Matsuyama, I., Berne, A. 2023)[https://doi.org/10.3847/PSJ/ad381f].
+- [Rovira-Navarro, M., Matsuyama, I., Berne, A. 2023](https://doi.org/10.3847/PSJ/ad381f).
 A Spectral Method to Compute the Tides of Laterally-Heterogeneous Bodies.
 Planetary Science Journal, 5

 ## Would you like to contribute?